 A vein screening is a non-invasive procedure that checks for signs of venous insufficiency, primarily in the legs.
 Through proper screening, you may be able to prevent more serious conditions from developing.

-Varicose veins are among the most common vascular conditions that develop in the legs.
+Spider veins are among the most common vascular conditions that develop in the legs.
 These veins form when the blood begins to pool inside them.
 This can happen because the valves that are there to keep the blood flowing in only the correct direction begin to fail.
 This will allow forces like the pull of gravity to impact the blood flow.
 Since the blood must be pumped against the gravitational pull for much of the time, the valves are critical for preventing a backwards flow between beats of the heart.

 When the blood starts to pool inside the veins, it will put too much pressure against the vessel walls.
-As a result, the veins will start to enlarge and become varicose.
+As a result, the veins will start to enlarge and become prominent.
 Visible signs of the condition include large, blue streaks that appear under the surface of the skin.
 There can also be some bulging of the skin due to the enlarged condition of the veins.
 The bulging can resemble cords under the skin’s surface.

 Spider veins develop in the smaller vessels or capillaries.
 While they seldom produce physical discomforts, they can have a negative impact on the appearance.
 They are common on the face as well as the legs, and they look like fine lines that are woven together under the skin.
 Spider veins can be red, blue or purple and can impact the appearance to the point of hurting a person’s self-esteem.